-Use a damp, clean toothbrush to get into the crevices of the stainless-steel bracelet.
-Be mindful of how much pressure you apply, as a heavy hand can cause unwanted scratches.
+Use a damp, clean, soft bristle toothbrush to get into the crevices of the stainless-steel bracelet.
+Be mindful of how much pressure you apply.

-Pat the watch dry with a bath towel, or use a hair dryer on a low-heat setting to quickly dry in between the links.
+Pat the watch dry with a bath towel.
 If you wear the watch immediately after you clean and rinse it, your body heat will help get rid of water between bracelet links and in other little nooks and crannies.

 Spray glass cleaner on a soft cloth, and wipe down the watch face, case and bracelet to refresh the shine.
 If the cleaning is overdue, you can get deeper into the bracelet and its crevices by dipping the soft brush in glass cleaner and gently scrubbing the bracelet.
-If you're comfortable removing the bracelet, you can remove it from the case and soak it in glass cleaner for about 15 minutes, and then rinse with clean water.
 Make sure to wipe it clean with a soft cloth when you're finished.

 How often should you clean your stainless-steel watch?